 Additionally, ERCOT will poll any generator or NOIE metering point at the request of such Entity, provided the metering Facility meets all requirements and approvals associated with EPS metering requirements of this Section and the Operating Guides.

+PIP198: Added complexity of the metering scenarios associated with EPS meters on Load resources > 10 MW will require ERCOT to implement additional functionality for netting loads and populating multiple ESI-Ids.
+Recommend removing the protocol language until these issues are detailed and accommodated fully.
+Add the following when the system supports]

 Loads acting as a Resource of 10 MW or more on the ERCOT System, may, at their option have an EPS meter.

 Entity EPS Responsibilities